Seasonal · Field Guide

 How to capture a holiday drink in ten seconds

 The whole trick is speed.
-If it takes longer than a moment, you will not do it while a party is happening.
+If it takes longer than a moment, you won't do it while a party is happening.
 Run these five, none of them precious.

 1. Take one photo.
 The glass, the label, or the whole spread.
 A single image anchors everything else.